 My diagnosis with pulmonary embolisms (blood clots in my lungs) made my visit to the ER a crucial one.
 I had done the right thing by coming to the ER.
 All in the time of COVID.

 Heart attacks still happen.
 Car accidents still happen.
 People get injured.
 Crises still happen.
 All in the time of COVID.
 It’s important to know that if we need urgent non-COVID acute care, the process still exists.
 That part of life has unfortunately not gone on hold.
+Visit Website to read and to know more about expert’s views to cope up with the worldly crisis.

 While we need to be vigilant about approaching health care systems and the ER to keep both patients and health care workers safe, if there is a crisis or an acute care episode, it’s important to reach out.
 The care is there and I felt safe.